KamauGithua/ist_alumni_system/README.md

 # ist_alumni_system
 The IST Alumni System is a web application developed using PHP and MySQL to manage alumni information and facilitate communication between alumni and the institution.
 The system allows administrators to manage user accounts, post and view job opportunities, and handle various alumni-related activities.
-Certainly!
-Here is a brief description for your GitHub repository:

 Features
 - User Authentication: Secure login system for administrators and alumni with role-based access control.